 The policy should provides a base benefit for you.
 The long term disability company may pay you a different benefit amount.

 When this happens, you need to be sure you understand why the insurance company is paying the different benefit amount.
 They may have just made a mistake, but many times the insurance company adjuster the amount of your benefits based on “offsets” in the insurance policy.

 What are “offsets”?

 “Offsets” are basically benefit reductions.
 Let’s say the insurance policy provides that your benefit is $2000 a month.
 You would expect to receive $2000 a month for each month you are out of work.

 Normally, you would.
 But most long term disability insurance policies have policy language about “other benefits” or “deductible sources of income”.
 These policies usually provide that the disability insurance company gets to take credit for certain other money you receive.
 Two of the most common “other benefits” are workers’ compensation and Social Security disability.

 Let’s go back to the $2000 a month example.
-If you are receiving $1000 a month from workers’ compensation, then the disability company may reduce your long term disability benefit by $1000 a month to take credit for the workers’ compensation payment.
+If you are receiving $1000 a month from workers’ compensation, then the disability company may have offset language in your policy that allows them to reduce your long term disability benefit by $1000 a month to take credit for the workers’ compensation payment.
 So, you would get $1000 from long term disability and $1000 from workers’ compensation instead of $2000 from long term disability.